eryckassis/LandingPage-Mari-Estudio-ArteTattoo/README.md

 ## Overview

-Mari Ink Cyberpunk Agenda is a visually striking, fully responsive landing page for a tattoo artist.
+Mari Estúdio arte & Tattoo is a visually striking, fully responsive landing page for a tattoo artist.
 Built using React, Next.js, TypeScript, CSS3, and HTML5, this project highlights advanced web development, UI/UX choices, and problem-solving in real-world client scenarios.
 Deploy is handled by Vercel for speed and global reach.

 ---